-4. People affected and their diversity profile
+4. People affected, diversity profile and analysis of needs

 The wider development area (DA2) at Dawlish will largely comprise of new housing (860 dwellings), to this end those affected by the proposal will be residents of Dawlish.
 The proposed infrastructure will assist in connecting both new and existing residents to the wider Dawlish areas, community facilities and businesses within.